 Externship Course and Program

 No enrollment will be permitted, or credit given, for a paid externship.
-Evaluation will be based on the student’s performance at the placement site (by the law school supervisor and the field supervisor), participation in classroom sessions, and periodic reviews of the student’s journal.
-A grade of “pass or no-pass” will be awarded.
+Evaluation will be based on the student’s performance at the placement site (by the law school supervisor and the field supervisor), participation in classroom sessions, student journals and a final paper or presentation.
+A grade of “pass or fail” will be awarded.

 - Successful completion of two (2) semesters of law school study;

 - Successful completion of a course in Legal Reasoning, Research & Writing;

 - Selection of a placement which has been approved by the Adjunct Professor or Clinical Director; and

 - That they and their Attorney Field Supervisor have reviewed and signed the Externship contract which sets forth the responsibilities of the respective parties.